 vnf2.yaml defines an interface type that is also called MyCompany.nfv.interfaces.VnfIndicator

 How is a TOSCA parser expected to handle these two interface type definitions with the same name?

-TOSCA Namespaces
+Answer from OASIS TOSCA:

+As a general rule, having two definitions with the same name in the same namespace is an error, independent of whether these two definitions are structurally the same or not.
+While a parser may be able to determine structural equivalence between two definitions, it cannot determine semantic equivalence.
 TOSCA uses namespaces to handle namespace conflicts.
 To answer ETSI’s question, we present a brief review of TOSCA namespaces:

 Each TOSCA service template defines a default unnamed namespace.
 Type definitions in a TOSCA service template are automatically placed in that default unnamed namespace